sanizzz/CRUD_COMP_3005_A3_Q1/README.md

-# PostgreSQL Students CRUD (Fast-Track)  video link to download is on brightspace
+# PostgreSQL Students CRUD  (video link to download is on brightspace)

 A tiny example that meets your assignment: